 Matala is one of the most famous beaches of Crete, for both its beauty and its history – in addition to ancient history, this beach was also famous in more recent eras, particularly the 1970’s.
 It’s a must visit destination in Crete.

 Matala is on the gorgeous south coast of Crete on the Libyan sea, a pristine harbor on the Bay of Messara.
 This is the Heraklion regional unit, roughly in the middle of the island at one of the widest sections.

 How to Get to Matala, Crete

 It’s very easy to get to Matala.
-If you are arriving at the Nikos Kazantzakis International Airport in Heraklion, you’ll find your car at Rental Center Crete directly at Heraklion airport, so you can be on the road in no time.
+If you are arriving at the Nikos Kazantzakis International Airport in Heraklion, you’ll find your rental car at Heraklion airport, so you can be on the road in no time.
 From the airport, the main road that runs along the north coast connects to one of the main roads connecting across the island to the coast of the Libyan sea in the south.
 The road takes you straight to Matala, and the 66 km drive takes about an hour.

 If you’re arriving in Crete on a ferry, a car can be waiting for you at Heraklion harbor so that you can be on the road as soon as you dock.

 If you prefer to take public transportation, you’ll find buses leaving a couple of times a day from the Heraklion KTEL station.

 The History of Matala

 Matala has a long history!
 This famous beach is known for the caves in the wall of the cliff that lines the beach.
 These caves are in recent history very famous for attracting the international counter-culture in the late 1960’s and early 1970’s – hippies (flower children) came to enjoy the natural environment and live free, making their homes in the caves.

 They however were not the first to make use of these caves, or this splendid beach.
 In fact, mythology has it that Zeus – in the guise of a bull – brought the Princess Europa to the beach of Matala on his back.